Summary

 The knowledge and skill objectives that form the fundamental basis of learning must then be divided into smaller chunks.

-Step-4: Prepare Your Delivery Strategy For The Curriculum
+Step 4 to Design a Curriculum: Prepare Your Delivery Strategy For The Curriculum

 You must offer settings for delivering a long-term curricular plan after you are done establishing it.
 The national curriculum outlines different contexts for courses like history that must be addressed.